alloystorm/dvvr/pages/purchase_options.md

 * [Purchase on Steam](https://store.steampowered.com/app/1905510/DanceXR)

-One-off purchase that grants you access to all the pro features and future updates!
+One-off purchase that grants you access to all the Pro features and future updates!

 * [Become a patron on Patreon.](https://www.patreon.com/dvvr/)